 Grameen Foundation‘s focus on accountability, transparency and excellence has earned us numerous awards from the philanthropic community.
-Among these is American Institute of Philanthropy’s Top-Rated Charity designation, Better Business Bureau’s Accredited Charity designation, and a four-star rating from Charity Navigator for three years in a row, a distinction that fewer than 9 percent of nonprofits achieve.
+Among these is American Institute of Philanthropy’s Top-Rated Charity designation, Better Business Bureau’s Accredited Charity designation, and a four-star rating from Charity Navigator.

 Better Business Bureau Wise Giving Alliance